dbrg77/ISSAAC-seq/README.md

 ## Raw Sequencing Data

 The raw data (fastq files) are deposited into ArrayExpress under the accession number [E-MTAB-11264](https://www.ebi.ac.uk/arrayexpress/experiments/E-MTAB-11264/).
+Note: some data are still under curation, which is not available yet but should be soon.

 ## Reproducing the results from the paper